smart-edge-open/ido-specs/doc/flavors.md

 > **NOTE**: For a reference UPF deployment, refer to [5G UPF Edge App](https://github.com/otcshare/edgeapps/tree/master/network-functions/core-network/5G/UPF)

-## Non3gpp Access Flavor
+## Untrusted Non3gpp Access Flavor

-The pre-defined Non3pp Access flavor provisions the minimal set of configurations for a 5G Non3gpp Access Network Functions like Non3GPP Interworking Function(N3IWF) on Intel® Xeon® platforms.
+The pre-defined Untrusted Non3pp Access flavor provisions the minimal set of configurations for a 5G Untrusted Non3gpp Access Network Functions like Non3GPP Interworking Function(N3IWF) on Intel® Xeon® platforms.

 The following are steps to install this flavor: